 Capela da Boa Nova (founded in 1392) once belonged to a Franciscan monastery.
 The oil refinery seen on the horizon is no longer in operation & will be transformed into a green neighborhood with housing, university campus, & a park.

 The trail eventually became boardwalks that stretched for miles & miles — an amazing walkway system.
-They included ‘exit ramps’ down to the beach and also connected to oceanfront restaurants.
+It included ‘exit ramps’ down to the beach and also connected to oceanfront restaurants.

 A house in Vila Cha featured mosaic artwork — very cool!